willhaben/spring-data-with-multiple-keyspaces/Blogpost.md

 }
 ```

-In addition creating a factory to build the beans makes the configuration also easier, that way we the configuration gets
+Creating a factory in which to build the beans also makes the configuration easier to set up as it becomes
-a lot shorter (check the example code to see how the factory was created):
+a lot shorter (check out the example code to see how the factory is defined).

 ```java
 @Configuration